dariusf/ppx_debug/readme.md

 - Symlink the clone into the main repo under `debug1`.
 - Development in the main repo happens on the `bootstrap` branch, which is ahead of its `master` in two ways.
 First is a patch for enabling bootstrapping (enabling the ppx on itself).
 Next are local changes.
 - To test a change, make a commit on (`bootstrap`, then cherry pick it onto) `master`, then rebase `bootstrap` onto master.
 Have the clone pull changes from `master`, which will rebase its patch.
 Run tests.

+# FAQ

+- Unbound module during compilation, after tool ppx has run, with puzzling line number: our heuristics are probably not good enough to figure out how to access a type from outside its use site.
+Manually configure how to access the type from outside the library.